Might Studebaker have survived if Sherwood Egbert had stayed healthy?

 When Egbert went on “indefinite” medical leave in November 1963 it was unclear when — or even whether — he would return (Time, 1963).
 That undoubtedly created a power void that was filled by bean counters such as Financial Vice President B. A. Burlingame, who became president after Egbert eventually resigned.

 Might Egbert have energized car sales if he had operated at full steam during the fall of 1963?
 Perhaps to a degree.
-However, he needed to not merely stabilize sales, but to show a solid improvement.
-Where could that have come from?
+However, he needed to not merely stabilize sales, but to show an improvement.
+How could he have done that once the 1964 models went into production?

-By the fall of 1963 the most that Egbert could have done to tweak sales was to revise the brand’s advertising.
+By the fall of 1963 one of the few levers Egbert could still pull would have been to improve the brand’s rather lackluster advertising.

 1964 Studebaker dashboard